TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 |n| 1 | 0| ...| 1 |0|...|0| 1| ...|

 In the generated dataset, the neuropathic pain diagnosis includes 222 diagnostic labels.
 More specifically, 143 symptoms such as left arm pain, and right neck pain are in symptom diagnosis; 52 radiculopathies are in the pattern diagnosis; craniocervical junction injury and 26 discoligamentous injuries are in pathophysiological diagnosis.
-The causal relations in neuropathic pain diagnosis are shown in a causal graph which can be found [here](https://observablehq.com/@turuibo/the-complete-causal-graph-of-neuropathic-pain-diagnosis).
+The causal relations in neuropathic pain diagnosis are shown in a causal graph.
+The interactive graph can be found [here](https://observablehq.com/@turuibo/the-complete-causal-graph-of-neuropathic-pain-diagnosis).
 <img
     src='https://github.com/TURuibo/Neuropathic-Pain-Diagnosis-Simulator/blob/master/example/full_causal_relations.png'
     height="300">